ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rest-api/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

-This is RESTFul interface to read the objects and states from ioBroker and to write/control the states over HTTP Get/Post requests.
+This is a RESTFul interface to read the objects and states from ioBroker and to write/control the states over HTTP Get/Post requests.

 The purpose of this adapter is similar to simple-api.
 But this adapter supports long-polling and URL hooks for subscribes.

-It has very useful web interface to play with the requests:
+It has a very useful web interface to play with the requests:

 ![Screenshot](img/screen.png)